 Traditional in construction and modern in conception, the Josh Owen Menorah is elegant and functional.
 It has an incorporated plate which catches the drippings from candles and provides a safe resting place for a used match while it is still hot.
 It is made of solid cast iron and has the heft expected of such a material.
 The weight gives it a sense of solidity and self worth, like a trusted tool found on a family farm.
 There is an honesty in the singularity of the iron material which suggests this object could age and continue to look even more beautiful as it acquires a patina from continual use.
-Part of the permanent collection of the National Museum of American Jewish History and recently added to the permanent collection of the Memorial Art Gallery, along with some artifacts of its developmental process.
+Part of the permanent collection of the National Museum of American Jewish History, along with some artifacts of its developmental process.
 Winner, Chicago Good Design Award.

 - Cast iron

-Owen is the Vignelli Distinguished Professor of Design and the Director of the Vignelli Center for Design Studies at RIT.
+Josh Owen is the Vignelli Distinguished Professor of Design and the Director of the Vignelli Center for Design Studies at RIT.
 Prior to his current role, Owen was Director of the Industrial Design Department in which he continues to teach his popular course known as the Metaproject.
 Owen is also the president of his eponymous design studio, Josh Owen LLC.
 His professional projects are produced by major manufacturers and have won many awards.
-His work is included in the permanent design collections of the ADAM Brussels Design Museum (BE), the Centre Georges Pompidou (FR), the Chicago Athenaeum (USA), the Corning Museum of Glass, the Denver Art Museum, the Philadelphia Museum of Art, the Musee des beaux-arts de Montreal, the Chicago Athenaeum and the Museum of American Jewish History.
+Owen's work is included in the permanent design collections of the ADAM Brussels Design Museum (BE), the Centre Georges Pompidou (FR), the Chicago Athenaeum (USA), the Corning Museum of Glass (USA), the Denver Art Museum (USA), the Museum of American Jewish History (USA), the Musee des beaux-arts de Montreal (CA), the Philadelphia Museum of Art (USA) and the Taiwan Design Museum (TP).
 His students' works have won awards, been exhibited and featured in international publications and critical venues and have been put into mass production prior to graduation.
 Owen's professional work has been featured in major exhibitions, numerous books on design and is regularly included in critical design discourse.
 He is the author of the book, Lenses for Design and the forthcoming book, Design for Study.